+The basic ideas of circle and square have been part of the human imagination since prehistoric times.
 The rectangle is the default shape for the architectural plan.
-Our rooms are rectangular.
 Efficiency demands it, how could it be otherwise?
-There was a time, however, when the rectangular plan was not yet conceived or even conceivable.
-For the longest stretch of prehistoric time, the round plan was the universal standard for dwellings.
+There was a time, however, when the rectangular plan was not yet conceived or, arguably, conceivable.
+For the longest stretch of prehistoric time, when small groups of people lived as nomadic hunters, the round plan was the universal standard for dwellings.

 "The campfire has been in the center of social life since the beginning of the time of man.
 Primordial man (Homo erectus) was already warming his body by the fire a good million years ago.
 Fire not only gave warmth and light, dried wet clothing, and cooked meat, but was also sacred and healing.
 It was the sun spirit or the heavenly fire that had taken up residence among the people.
 The ring of boulders that were placed around the fire were the original medicine wheel.
 The stone circle became the focus (in Latin, focus means fireplace) of the sacred.
 Later, in the Neolithic period, stone circles such as Stonehenge took on gigantic proportions."

 Claudia Müller-Ebeling et al., Witchcraft Medicine.

 Mircea Eliade, The Sacred and the Profane: The Nature of Religion.

 Three-nave farmhouse, Frisian.
 S. J. Fockema Andreae et al., Duizend jaar bouwen in Nederland.